 Defaults may be the most powerful force in product design.

 Google paid Apple an estimated $12 billion to remain the iPhone’s default search engine.
-Making organ donor status the default option could effectively solve the transplant shortage with the stroke of a pen.
 Consumer subscriptions from local gyms to HBO depend on you paying, and sometimes forgetting about, default monthly fees.
 A similar dynamic has taken hold in the capital markets.

 The United States is the largest retirement market in the world, and it has undergone a titanic shift in the past decade as a result of a new default product.